Raiden-Zhu/Raiden-Zhu.github.io/_news/announcement_10.md

 ---

 I’ll be in Singapore 🦁🌴 this April for ICLR 2025!
 Can’t wait to meet new and old friends.
 Ping me if you’d like to chat ☕️!

+I'll be presenting our DICE paper—would love to connect and discuss new ideas.

+📍 Hall 3 + Hall 2B, #519    🗓️ April 24, 10:00 AM